 Sites & Buildings

-The Sumter County Development Authority maintains an assortment of manufacturing and warehousing facilities, as well as a contact center and industrial tracts to meet new and expanding development needs.
-Both short and long term leases, as well as purchase option are available.
+The Sumter County Development Authority maintains an assortment of manufacturing facilities, as well as many industrial tracts, and new industrial park spaces.
 Please inquire for additional information.

 Infrastructure